-Podcasts are Now Discoverable in Google
+Podcasts are now Discoverable on Google.

-In the future, we expect Google to continue doing more with the podcast transcripts because they could publish them on the Web to make them even more searchable.
+In the future, we expect Google to continue doing more with podcast transcripts because they could publish them on the Web to make them even more searchable.

 Why You Should Transcribe Your Podcasts Anyway

-Including a transcript of the podcast episode on the website helps capture those would-be listeners, populates your blog with content, and thus gives Google extra stuff to index and rank.
+Including a transcript of the podcast episode on the website helps capture those would-be listeners, populates your blog with content, and gives Google extra stuff to index and rank.

-With so many transcription services available on the internet today, it’s quick and easy to have someone handle transcribing all your podcasts so the second they go live on your site, you have the full transcript ready to go.
+With so many transcription services available on the internet today, it’s quick and easy to have someone handle transcribing all your podcasts, so the second they go live on your site, you have the full transcript ready to go.
 When that’s the case, you don’t have to worry about any mistakes an automatic transcription of your podcast episode may produce.

 And if you’re already transcribing your podcasts, you’re one step ahead of the game.
 The more content we generate, the more Google and other search engines want to make it searchable and discoverable for users.

 Also, your transcripts are essential for those who are deaf and hard of hearing.
 It’s the same way we rely on subtitles in videos and movies.
 Transcripts are necessary for reporting, storytelling, and sharing the podcasting experience with those who cannot otherwise enjoy it.
 You should be working to make everything you do online accessible anyway – and if there’s a motivator to do it – many people will listen to something transcribed just because it’s accessible – even if it’s not something that appeals to them.
 Adding a transcript is a good option for any podcaster trying to grow their audience.